francosion042/francosion042/README.md

 I regularly jot down my technical insights, learning, and write articles on various topics that intrigue me in the tech realm.
 You can read my notes and articles on my personal blog [nwobodo.me](https://nwobodo.me).

 ## 🛠️ Indie Hack Projects
+I enjoy building and growing indie hack projects from the ground up.

 - [Console-Watcher](https://www.npmjs.com/package/console-watcher) - A utility library designed to monitor and handle console outputs in a Node.js environment.
 - [DecentraSound Mobile](https://github.com/francosion042/DecentraSound-Mobile) | [DecentraSound Backend](https://github.com/francosion042/DecentraSound-Backend) - A Blockchain replica of Apple Music and Spotify, plays ERC-721 music tokens.